-If you are importing a Helix or HX hardware preset that was exported from HX Edit, it is possible the preset may include hardware-specific Bypass and Controller assignments (such as EXP Pedal or Footswitch controller assignments).
-As covered in "Preset Compatibility" on page 4, hardware Bypass and Controller assignments are not functional within Helix Native, but you can configure Helix Native to display them in its Automation/Controller - Assignment List for reference.
+If you are importing a Helix or HX hardware preset that was exported from HX Edit, it is possible the preset may include hardware-specific bypass and controller assignments (such as EXP Pedal or Footswitch controller assignments).
+As covered in "Preset Compatibility with Helix and HX Devices" on page 13, hardware bypass and controller assignments are not functional within Helix Native, but you can configure Helix Native to display them in its Automation/Controller - Assignment List for reference.
 To do so, choose the Show assignments option Preferences window > Hardware Compatibility tab > Show hardware bypass/controller assignments menu (by default, this option is set to Hide assignments).